 Not seeing his brother, he began picking up the hubcaps and stacking them

-against the wall, then checked his watch.
+against the wall.
+He checked his watch.
 “Looks like lunchtime!”
-That was sure
+Mike shouted, sure

 to go for a drive?”

-“Well, I’m starving,” Mike said and went to the phone against the wall and dialed
+“Well, I’m starving,” Mike made a beeline for the phone on the wall and as he dialed

-his head vehemently then continued on his way with a determined expression.
+his head vehemently before continuing on his way with a determined expression.

-Mike rolled his eyes; it was going to be a long day.
+Mike rolled his eyes.
+It was going to be a long day.
+“I’m ordering the

 “Whacha looking for?”
 Mike asked.

-drawer.
-“Just need—here!”
+Billy opened a cabinet drawer.
+“Just need ...”
 He pulled out a coil of copper wire.

 fixing the Mustang.

 office.
 He shook his head and went to find his brother.
 "Must be some work of art you’ve got outback,” Mike said as he trudged through the exit door.

 assorted metal links, wrenches, hammers, and bolts held together with twisted

-copper wires pointed into the shape of a pyramid.
+copper wires pointed up into the shape of a pyramid.

-to his brother, staring at the disk, eyes wide, trance-like, and the orb zipped
+to his brother, eyes trance-like, staring at the orb and it zipped

-“They came when I made it,” Billy said.
+“They came after I made it,” Billy said.